 Every two years, OEDIT updates the list of eligible EREZ counties.
 When a county is removed from the EREZ list, taxpayers who have already committed to and appropriately documented future job creation plans in the county may request an extension of up to five years to continue claiming EREZ credits.
 Contact your local zone administrator to discuss eligibility for seeking an extension of benefits.

-Alamosa, Archuleta, Baca, Bent, Cheyenne, Conejos, Costilla, Crowley, Custer, Delta, Dolores, Fremont, Hinsdale, Huerfano, Jackson, Kiowa, Kit Carson, Lake, Las Animas, Lincoln, Mineral, Moffat, Otero, Ouray, Phillips, Prowers, Rio Grande, Saguache, San Juan, Sedgwick, Washington, Yuma.
+Alamosa, Archuleta, Baca, Bent, Cheyenne, Conejos, Costilla, Crowley, Custer, Delta, Dolores, Fremont, Hinsdale, Huerfano, Jackson, Kiowa, Kit Carson, Lake, Lincoln, Mineral, Montezuma, Otero, Ouray, Phillips, Prowers, Rio Grande, Saguache, San Juan, Sedgwick, Washington, Yuma.

 We review enterprise zone designations every ten years.
 In 2014, we evaluated all areas in the state and designated zones for the tax year starting January 1, 2016.
 The next review process will begin in 2024.